jan399/final_report/README.md

 # Attention
 Files in the `downloads_for_streamlit` folder must be manually transferred to the corresponding upload folder of the app.
 This is slightly inconvenient but was chosen to ensure stable and consistent app behavior.
-Pleas note that all download files have to be deleted before generating new ones.
+Please note that all download files have to be deleted before generating new ones.